joshuaalley/joshuaalley.github.io/research.md

 - Alliance Participation, Treaty Depth and Military Spending - (2020)
 - Reassessing the Public Goods Model of Alliances - (2020)
+- Democracy and the Sources of Alliance Treaty Depth - (2020)
+- Signaling Restraints: International Engagement and Rebel Groups’ Commitment to International Law- with Hyeran Jo, Yohan Park, and Soren Jordan.
+Conditional accept at *International Interactions* (2020)
 - Post-Civil War Conflict Management Institutions and FDI -  with Caroline Hartzell (2020)
 - Countering the Adaptable and Resilient: U.S. Foreign Terrorist Organization (FTO) List and Terrorist Attacks - with Hyeran Jo and Brian Phillips (2020)
-- Signaling Restraints: International Engagement and Rebel Groups’ Commitment to International Law- with Hyeran Jo, Yohan Park, and Soren Jordan.
-Revise and resubmit at *International Interactions* (2020)
-- Framing Cooperation in International Alliances - (2020)
+- Collective Action or Exchange?: Framing International Cooperation in Alliance Politics - (2020)